-Conservatories / porches Access to the conservatory from the dining room is via older style double glazed patio doors.
-Communal areas None.
-V Garages and permanent outbuildings Visually inspected.
-There is a single car garage of concrete panel construction under an asbestos cement corrugated sheet roof.
-Access is via a metal up and over door to the front and passage door to the side.
-Internally flooring is of a concrete nature.
-Stored items have been laid restricting any clear access.
 Outside areas and boundaries Visually inspected.
-There are private garden plots to the front and rear finished in a mixture of grass, paving and stone chips.
-Off street parking is available via a monoblock driveway.
-There is timber fencing to the boundary of the rear plot.
+There are private garden plots to the front and rear finished in a mixture of paving, border sections and synthetic grass.
+The plots are bounded by timber fencing, conifer hedges and brick pointed walls.
+Off-street parking is available for a number of cars via a paved and stone chipped driveway to the side.
 Ceilings Visually inspected from floor level.
-Ceilings have been finished in plasterboard.
-Some have textured finishes.
+The ceilings have been finished in plaster.
+Tongue and groove timbers have been fitted to the dining room ceiling.
+Some ceilings have textured finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are a mixture of solid on hard plaster and plasterboard.
-Partial tiling has been fitted to the bathroom.
-Floors including sub floors Flooring to the ground floor is of a solid concrete nature.
-First floor flooring is of a suspended timber design overlaid with boarding.
-Floor coverings have been fitted throughout with no access obtained to the flooring beneath.
+Tiling has been fitted to areas of the kitchen and the shower room.
+Floors including sub floors Flooring is of a solid concrete nature.
+Floor coverings have been laid throughout with no access obtained to the flooring beneath.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are a mixture of panelled and glazed units.
-The kitchen houses fitted floor and wall units.
-Access to the first floor level is via an enclosed timber staircase with timber handrail and balustrade.

-Chimney breasts and fireplaces Sealed over.
+Internal doors are a mixture of panel and glazed units.
+The kitchen houses painted fitted floor and wall units.
+Chimney breasts and fireplaces Fireplaces have been sealed over.
 Internal decorations Visually inspected.
-Walls and ceilings have been freshly painted throughout.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains supply with the consumer board located to the under stair cupboard area.
-Wiring where seen is of a PVC coated design connected to 13 amp sockets.
+Walls and ceilings have been finished in a mixture of wallpaper and paint.
+Visually inspected.
+Walls and ceilings have been finished in a mixture of wallpaper and

+Electricity connected to 13 amp sockets.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from mains supply.
+Gas is from the mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the mains supply.
-There is a three piece bathroom suite with mixer shower over the bath.
-There is a further cloak room to the ground floor incorporating a W.C. and wash hand basin.
+Visible pipework is a mixture of copper and PVC.
+The shower room incorporates a shower unit, WC and wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water are available via a wall mounted gas fired boiler located to the attic space.
-The area surrounding this has been floored.
-Radiators have been connected.

-Drainage Covers etc were not lifted.
+Heating and hot water are available via a recently installed wall mounted gas fired boiler located to the middle bedroom.
+Radiators have been connected to this.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main public sewer.

-Fire, smoke and burglar alarms
+Drainage is assumed connected to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
+Smoke detectors have been installed although not tested.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.